Facts and summary information and article on Ulysses S. Grant, a union General during the American Civil War

 General Grant at the Battle of Chattanooga

 After a 60-mile trip overland, in which soldiers at times had to carry him when he was unable to walk those stretches, he arrived in Chattanooga soaked to the skin on the evening of October 23.
-He’d already replaced the commander who’d lost at Chickamauga, William S. Rosecrans, with the officer who had made a last-ditch stand that had saved the army, George Thomas.
-Grant approved a plan by Maj.
-Gen. William "Baldy" Smith for breaking the siege to the southwest, and within five days a "cracker line" of supplies was opened.
+He had already replaced the commander who had lost at Chickamauga, William S. Rosecrans, with the officer who had made a last-ditch stand that had saved the army, George Thomas.
+Grant approved a plan by Major General William “Baldy” Smith for breaking the siege to the southwest, and within five days a “cracker line” of supplies was opened.

 In the spring of 1864, he summarized his plans for the armies to President Lincoln.
 He intended to “employ all the force of all the armies continuously and concurrently, so that there should be no recuperation on the part of the rebels, no rest from attack.”
 He had grasped a truth that had eluded many other Union generals: even if the armies won no battles, they would win the war by continuing to advance, wearing down their outnumbered enemies.
 His object would not be to capture the Confederate capital at Richmond, but to destroy the Rebel armies.